What is Sexual Violence?

 Effects of Sexual Violence

-In the United States, 1 in 6 women and 1 in 33 men have experienced an attempted or completed rape in their lifetime.
+In the United States, 1 in 5 women and 1 in 71 men have reported being raped in theirlifetime.Nearly 1 in 2 women and 1 in 5 men experienced sexual violence victimization other than rape at some point in their lives.
 Many other people have survived other types of sexual violence, as well.
-The experience of sexual violence has different meanings for each person.
-No one knows precisely how an individual will react.
+The experience of sexual violence has different meanings for each person, therefore everyone responds differently to being sexually assaulted.
 There is no “right” way to act after experiencing sexual violence.
 After the violence, some victims are very emotional and some are numb initially.
 However, sexual assault advocates have found that many people experience sexual violence as a severe emotional and physical violation.
-The effects of that violation can be seen in victims directly after or many days later.
-Trauma can produce pronounced feelings of helplessness and powerlessness, as well as physical symptoms such as breathing problems, vomiting, nightmares, and the inability to remember events.
+The effects of that violation can be seen in victims directly after or many days to even months later.
+Trauma can cause feelings of helplessness and powerlessness, as well as physical symptoms such as breathing problems, vomiting, nightmares, and the inability to remember events.

 Sexual Violence in Kansas

-- In Kansas, one rape is reported to law enforcement every seven hours.
+- In 2014, one rape was reported to Kansas law enforcement every eight hours and 18 minutes.

-- In 78 percent of law enforcement reported cases of rape in Kansas, rapists know their victims.
+- In 80 percent of law enforcement reported cases of rape in Kansas, victims know the rapist.

 - Sexual violence happens in every community in Kansas.